matthewfriedrichs/ComfyUI-ThoughtBubble/README.md

     * **Iterator 2:** "a dog, with green fur"
     * **Iterator 3:** "a dog, with orange fur"
     * **Iterator 4:** Loops back to the beginning.

+**Linking Variables**: You can override the default iterator behavior by linking this command to a variable from a "Controls" box.
+Type `i(` and a dropdown will appear, listing all available variables.
+This allows you to have multiple, independent iterators in your prompt, each with its own state (e.g., one variable increments, another decrements, and a third stays fixed).

 ---